mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 ```

 If your installation has a license, you can then [run a UserSync](#usersync)
-to sync the latest `dn` for each of these users.
+to sync the latest DN for each of these users.